 The Mount Isa to Townsville Economic Development Zone (MITEZ) is the peak regional development organisation for an area encompassing seven local government areas – Mount Isa, Cloncurry, McKinlay, Richmond, Flinders, Charters Towers and Townsville.

-Covering a total land area of 271,732 square kilometres, the region is home to over 216,700 persons and is a vital transport corridor connecting the rest of Queensland, Australia and the world via road, rail, air and sea.
+Covering a total land area of 271,732 square kilometres, the region is home to approximately 230,000 persons and is a vital transport corridor connecting the rest of Queensland, Australia and the world via road, rail, air and sea.

 - President- David Glasson